 Did you know that bees need a bath?
 There is no need to crack out a miniature bottle of bubble bath.
 It is easy to make a bee bath for your garden.
-We have been busy figuring out everything we need to make an awesome bee garden.
-One of the items on our must have list for planning our home garden is a how to make a bee bath.
+We have been busy figuring out everything we need to make an awesome home garden and specifically what we need to create a bee friendly garden.
+One of the items on our must-have list for planning our home garden is how to make a bee bath.

 When we think about the many ways that we can help bees in our own green spaces, we often think of planting attractive flowers.
 However, bees have another need – water.